-Of course, if your baby or toddler’s extra-sleepy state lasts for longer than you feel is normal (longer than, say, 5-7 days), or if you become at all concerned that something more serious may be happening, don’t hesitate to contact a healthcare provider.
+Of course, if your baby or toddler’s extra-sleepy state lasts for longer than you feel is normal (longer than, say, 5-7 days), or if you become at all concerned that something more serious than a simple cold or flu may be happening, don’t hesitate to contact a healthcare provider.

 - Your baby or toddler may wake more often than normal.
 Just when you thought it was all ‘more naps’ sunshine and ‘earlier bedtime’ roses…here comes the bad news.
 While it’s true that your baby or toddler will probably sleep more, overall, than he usually does, he will probably also wake more often than usual (particularly if he takes really long naps, or if he is sleeping through the night).
 For instance, a baby who normally sleeps through the night may wake a few times and need comfort.
 (This is especially true for stomach viruses — if your baby or toddler gets a stomach bug, prepare for some middle-of-the-night vomiting and/or diarrhea!)